 Whether you believe that climate change is the result of carbon emissions, we can all agree that environmental pollution harms all of us.
 At Meelunie we are committed to transitioning to renewable energy and adopting low or zero-emission solutions and processes.
-Now that we realised our ambition to become carbon neutral which covers our own business operations, our next step is to take increasing responsibility in our value chain by partnering and participating with organizations that share the same ambition: a net zero world.
+Now that we have realised our ambition to become carbon neutral by compensation in our own business operations, our next step is to take increasing responsibility for our value chain, by partnering and participating with organisations that share our ambition: a net-zero world.

-FairClimateFund helps us in our mission to stay a carbon-neutral organisation and guides us in our journey to take more climate action.
-We partnered in 2017, to support underprivileged families with cleaner cookstoves in, for example, India and Cambodia.
+FairClimateFund helps us in our mission to stay a carbon-neutral organisation by compensation and guides us in our journey to take more, and more effective, climate action.
+We partnered in 2019, to support underprivileged families with cleaner cookstoves in, for example, Laos.
 This leads to less smoke formation, protects biodiversity, supports local forests and reduce carbon emissions.
 These projects are Gold Standard and partly Fairtrade certified.

 GoodShipping helps us to decarbonise our value chains by replacing fossil fuels with sustainable alternatives.
 This is called insetting, reducing emissions inside the same industry.
 We do this to take climate action within our sea freight operations which is a substantial source of our supply chain emissions.
 Therefore, we joined forces in 2019 to reduce emissions on our Rotterdam to Shanghai route, partly because this is an important trade lane for our flagship Windmill products and partly because our Chinese office is in Shanghai.